-Types of BOXES in the Workplace
+Types of Self-Focused Mindset in the Workplace

 Scenario: You’ve been assigned a task.
 The deadline is approaching.
 You are struggling.
 You need support.